Kavex/VRChat-M3U8-Movies/README.md

 # VRChat-M3U8-Movies
-How to grab movies to play in the VRChat's Video Player
+How to grab movies/tv/anime to play in the VRChat's Video Player

 **Requirements**